I've been so lucky to have had horses in my life since the 1960's - it really was a case of right place, right time.

 Me and Murphy, Salisbury Plain

 On the strength of Kelso's success, I took all my horses barefoot.
 Happy that we seemed to be heading back to the good old days, I put the positive changes down to going barefoot, with the diet change and the novel track system.
-It was all coming together!
+It seemed that everything was coming together.
 However, the final part of the jigsaw was about to reveal itself when I started talking with another horse owner who had also, like us, watched their herd metabolically crash after moving.

-The only factor they could pinpoint was that for the first time ever they’d chemically sprayed their fields, and that they could taste chemicals in the air when the local farmland was sprayed and the air drifted over their property – just like us back in Wiltshire.
-It all started making sense.
-Our previous home had slowly been damaging every fibre of my horses' systems, thanks to chemical exposure from local crop spraying and the factory chimney.
-The nearby crops were regularly sprayed with chemical fertilisers and the full buffet of the 'ides' - pesticides, fungicides and herbicides, alongside the chimney dropping its sulphur cloud onto our grazing land.
-I recalled the Letters page in the local paper from angry locals demanding answers from the Environment Agency, and gradually, I started to understand.
+The only factor they could pinpoint was that they’d chemically sprayed their own fields for the first time.
+They also noticed they could taste chemicals in the air when the local farmland was sprayed and the air drifted over their property.
+Funny - just like us back in Wiltshire.
+Suddenly everything started making sense.
+Our previous home had slowly been damaging every fibre of my horses' systems, due to chemical exposure from the factory chimney and local crop spraying with fertilisers and the full buffet of the 'ides' - pesticides, fungicides and herbicides, alongside the chimney dropping its sulphur cloud onto our grazing land.
+I remembered reading the Letters page in the local paper from angry locals demanding answers weekly from the Environment Agency, and gradually I started to understand.

 This was a major turning point for me.
-I now realised the importance of 'environment' as a whole - it wasn't just about the field they stood in; it was also very much about the location and surrounding area.
+I now realised the importance of 'environment' as a whole - it wasn't just about having a nice field and a stress-free yard for my horses to live in; it was also very much about the environmental issues, the location and the surrounding area.

 Thanks to a series of co-incidences, I'd finally found the answers to my horses' mystery syndrome.
-Getting chemicals out of their lives seemed to be key - thanks to going barefoot, I'd learned some eye-opening facts about the chemical processes on packaged feeds but now, with the growing body of evidence that I was building from my somewhat obsessive research, together with how herbal support seemed invaluable, I had a fair idea of the direction I needed to take to ensure my horses never experienced such devastating effects on their health again.
+Getting chemicals out of my horses' environment was key, and thanks to going barefoot, I'd also learned some eye-opening facts about the chemical processes on packaged feeds.
+With the growing body of evidence I was building from my somewhat obsessive research, together with natural phytonutrient support, I had a fair idea of the direction I needed to take to ensure my horses never experienced such devastating effects on their health again.

 I've since completed several training programmes, including:

 However, I'll be the first to put my hand in the air and say I'm no qualified nutritionist or vet, nor am I here to replace professional veterinary and/or medical advice.
-At heart I'm still that pony-mad kid - I'm just a normal person speaking with people just like me, who have maybe crossed my path because they too have struggled with their horse's health.
-I don't consider myself an expert in any kind of way, but if anything I've learned can help another horse owner help their horse, this is what it's all about for me.
-For me it's all about keeping everything in balance while keeping an open mind, with a foot in both the conventional and natural camps, and knowing when to use what.
+For me it's all about keeping an open mind, with a foot in both camps, as in conventional and natural, and knowing when to use what.
+At heart I'm still that pony-mad kid - I'm just a normal person speaking with people just like me, who have found me because they're struggling with their horse's health.
+I don't consider myself an expert in any kind of way, but if I can help another horse owner help their horse, this is what it's all about for me.

 My life's overriding passion are my horses - all animals, come to that.
-Our previous livery home had alpacas, the adorable Billy the goat who was everyone's best friend, sheep, cows (including Rowan, the very friendly bull), hundreds of chickens, many of whom were ex-battery rescues, several guinea-fowl (one of my hens sat on a guinea egg and hatched a gorgeous fluffy girl), peacocks, geese, ducks ... plus several adorable dogs and cats.
-As I type, two of the dogs are now curled up on my knackered and chewed-to-bits office sofa after a fun-run doing the yard chores :o)
+Our previous livery home had alpacas, the adorable Billy the goat who was everyone's best friend, sheep, cows (including Rowan, the friendly bull), hundreds of chickens, many of whom were ex-battery rescues, several guinea-fowl (one of my own hens sat on a guinea egg and hatched a gorgeous fluffy girl), peacocks, geese, ducks ... plus several adorable dogs and cats.
+As I type, two of the dogs are now curled up on my very chewed-to-bits office sofa after a fun-run doing the yard chores.

 Horses have always been my first love though; over the years I've watched my own horses grow and interact within their environment, with as natural a lifestyle as I've been able to provide for them always at the forefront of my desire for them.
 Each one of them has been responsible for many of the blends that we’ve put together under the EquiNatural banner, and they in return have told me over the years whether I've got it right or not.
-Without doubt, my horses have been, and still are, my greatest teachers.
+Without doubt, my horses have been, and will continue to be, my greatest teachers.

 Murphy is my beloved Connemara, who came to me aged 7 in 2001 - I can't believe he's now in his 20's and living the Life of Riley in semi-retirement.

-I met Murf at the West Sussex Horse Rescue, following the wonderful care he received from the sanctuary after after his journey from Ireland (another grim story).
-He is my absolute heart-horse, having given me years of XC fun, and still a wonderful fun ride with a sharp edge to keep things interesting.
+I met Murf at the West Sussex Horse Rescue, following the wonderful care he received from the sanctuary after his journey from Ireland (another grim story).
+He is my absolute heart-horse, having given me years of trail-riding fun, always with an edge to keep things interesting.

 However, he is my most metabolically challenged.
-Diagnosed IR at 8-yrs, with a sensitive gut so high-risk lami, he's also my most challenging for barefoot hoof soundness.
+Diagnosed IR at 7-yrs, with a very sensitive gut, he's also my most challenging for barefoot hoof soundness.

-Murf is wholly responsible for the creation of our Laminitis and Gut blends.
+Murf is wholly responsible for the creation of our hoof and gut blends.

-Cookie is our gorgeous girl, 13.2hh of native cob, sweet, sensitive and very affectionate.
+How gorgeous is Cookie!
+Meet our gorgeous girl, 13.2hh of native cob, sweet, sensitive and very affectionate.

-We were looking for our daughter's third pony and found Cookie in a trekking centre back in 2006 when she was 6 years old, covered in lice with matted mane and tail.
-Boy could she jump though, and daughter was smitten; she and Cookie spent a couple of years whizzing round the junior XC circuits, with Cookie clearing the 2'9" courses with a foot to spare.
+We were looking for my husband's daughter's third pony and found Cookie in a trekking centre back in 2006 at age 6, sadly covered in lice with matted mane and tail, a missing shoe and one hanging off.
+Once we got her home we soon realised that Oh-Boy could she jump!
+It was a match made in heaven - daughter and Cookie whizzed round the junior XC circuits, with Cookie clearing the 2'9" courses with a foot to spare.

-Cookie's metabolism is rock solid, thank goodness, but she expands in summer so grass management is essential for her, although ideally she'd love to live out permanently.
+Cookie's metabolism is rock solid but summer grass management is essential for her.
 She gets itchy eyes during heavy summer pollens, and straw beds instantly congest her respiratory system.
-She's also suspect cushingoid; as soon as we saw the signs back in summer 2014, we got her on our HerbalCushTonic, and within a month she was back to her former cheery self and hasn't looked back.
+She's also suspect-Cushingoid; as soon as we saw the signs back in summer 2014, we got her on our CushTonic blend, and within a month she was back to her former cheery self and hasn't looked back.

 Carmen started her life as a prospective racer, beautifully bred to fly and win.
-However, she was born with a twisted left fore hoof so as far as we know, she was discarded to life as a brood mare and passed from home to home.
+However, she was born with a twisted left fore hoof so as far as we've been told, she was discarded to life as a brood mare and passed from home to home.
 She was not well-looked after - despite now looking amazing, she still bears deep whip scars.
-By pure chance she crossed my path when I was neither looking for, nor needed, another horse.
+By pure chance she crossed my path when, typically for me, I was neither looking for, nor needed, another horse.

-We don't know much about Mac, other than he's around 12/13-yrs old and was left behind by a former livery 4-yrs previously, so the owner pretty much inherited him.
-With not much going for him other than companion status, and a very entrenched free-range and tank-like approach to life, Mac proved difficult - impossible even, for the owner to rehome.
-He ended up staying as a companion to one of her own retired ponies, and this was the Mac I met, Spring 2017, who happened to be in the field next to my allocated field for my lot.
-It didn't take long to get to know him over the fence.
+We don't know much about Mac, other than he's around 15-ish old and was left behind by a former livery 4-yrs previously, so the yard owner pretty much inherited him.
+With not much going for him - he was allegedly unrideable as well as having severe sweet-itch, Mac proved impossible for the yard owner to rehome.
+Two unsuccessful attempts later, he ended up staying as a companion to one of her own retired ponies, and this was the Mac I met; one free-range chap who would come up to me at the fence to say hello.

-He was semi-feral, no doubt about it; a proper biter as in G-Snash with all teeth bared, and no concept of personal space – wasn’t long before I was calling him Rhino, cos bargy was too lightweight a word for him.
+He was a bit thuggy, no doubt about it.
+A proper biter as in GrrrrSnash with all teeth bared, and no concept of personal space – wasn’t long before I was calling him MacAttack.
 However, there was something about him.
-Over time he started to come up to the fence and wait for me, curious and inquisitive, despite the gsnashing.
-He looked like an overgrown Exmoor – solid as a rock with an adorable mealy muzzle and eyes.
-For those of you that know me, you’ll know I have a massive thing for Exmoors, always have, so with hindsight the deal was probably already on its way.
+Over time you could see that he was super-intelligent, curious and inquisitive, despite the grrrsnashing.
+He looked like an overgrown Exmoor – solid as a rock with a mealy muzzle and eyes, and for those of you that know me, you’ll know I have a thing for Exmoors.
+Fate stepping in again, maybe?

 I reckon Mac's future - and health - is going to be quite a story, so like Carmen, I've set him up as a Case Study.